Digilent/vivado-boards/README.md

 ## Notes

 * Boards with ChipKit/Arduino headers have the pin locations of CK_IO10 and CK_SS swapped in order to support connection to the [Multi-Touch Display Shield](https://reference.digilentinc.com/reference/add-ons/mtdshield/start).
 This is not an ideal solution, and may be revised in future.
+See [Issue 5](https://github.com/Digilent/vivado-boards/issues/5) for more information.